Charity Book Drive for Kids

 As I write this, I am looking at a pile of delicious books on my desk at work.
 There are books in every room of my home, and I live 1 block away from the public library.
 I can’t imagine a world where I couldn’t just reach out and grab a book, but lots of kids live a book-starved life.
 That makes me sad.

-But there is a way we can help them.
-We can send them our books!
+But there is a way we can help.
+We can send kids our books!
 There are several organizations that collect books and send them to schools and libraries all over the world where the kids have no books.
 Here are a few ways that you can get involved, but make sure you check with your parents first before you do any of these.

 Operation Cleanup: Go through your own overflowing bookshelves, and pull out the books that you will probably never read again.
 Check to make sure they are in good condition.
 Nobody wants moldy, beat up, colored-in books.
 Then box them up and send them to one of the organizations below.